helfrichlab/lab-wiki/docs/source/resources/cluster.rst

     - Description
   * - qsub
     - submit a job
+  * - qdel jobid
+    - will kill the specified job
   * - qdel -p jobid
     - will force purge the job if it is not killed by qdel
   * - qstat